danadajian/dfs_optimizer_backend/README.md

 ### Support

-The app currently supports Fanduel and Draftkings contests, and scrapes data from multiple sources.
+The app currently supports Fanduel and DraftKings contests, and scrapes data from multiple sources.